dcellucci/rubyhu/README.md

 end
 ```

 Firstly, three big things: our plugin is part of the module `Rubyhu`, it extends `HuPlugin`, and it has the method `self.get_data`.
 All three of those are necessary.
 Everything else is up to you.
 Especially that part that says 'Your code'.
-You can go wild in there.
+You can go hog-wild in there.

 Once you're done, your plugin will be added to the group just by being a part of the list.
-You will have to recompile the gem, but other than that you're set.
+Run `rubyhu snap` and see if your output is there.

 ## Wishlist

 **A plugin install feature:** Wouldn't that be dreamy?
 You type

     $ rubuhu install plugin_name

 and it adds your very own plugin, no problemo.
 That doesn't happen right now, but it should!

 **Note Update:** What are we sending, an email?
 What's up with that subject line?
 It should be a timestamp, that way there is no chance of accidentally overwriting a previous note.